nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests the list of tags
+2. AddressBook shows a list of tags
+3. User requests to edit a specific tag in the list
+4. AddressBook request what to rename the tag to
+5. User enters the new name for the tag
+6. AddressBook renames the tag <br>
+Use case ends.

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+The new tag entered is blank or otherwise invalid

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.